Quantum Techniques for Stochastic Mechanics: The rate equation and Markov processes

-Starting from this, we can get a Markov process describing how a probability distribution $\psi$ on our set of states will change with time.
+Anyway, starting from a weighted graph, we can get a Markov process describing how a probability distribution $\psi$ on our set of states will change with time.
 As usual, this Markov process is described by a master equation:

 for some Hamiltonian: